AlibabaCloudDocs/ecs/intl.en-US/API Reference/Cloud assistant/SendFile.md

 You can call this operation to send a remote file to one or more ECS instances.

-## Description:
+## Description

 -   The ECS instances to which to send a remote file must be in the Running \(`Running`\) state.
 -   The Cloud Assistant client must be installed on the instances.
 For information about how to install the Cloud Assistant client, see [InstallCloudAssistant](~~85916~~).
 -   The Cloud Assistant client can be used to send remote files only when its version is later than specific ones.
-If the `ClientNeedUpgrade` error code is returned, you must upgrade the Cloud Assistant client by following the instructions described in [Upgrade or disable upgrade of the Cloud Assistance client](~~134383~~).
+If the `ClientNeedUpgrade` error code is returned, you must upgrade the Cloud Assistant client by following the instructions described in [Update or disable updates for the Cloud Assistant client](~~134383~~).
     -   For Linux instances, the version of the Cloud Assistant client must be later than 1.0.2.569.
     -   For Windows instances, the version of the Cloud Assistant client must be later than 1.0.0.149.
 -   The remote file to be sent must not exceed 32 KB in size after it is encoded in Base64.
--   The file may fail to be sent because of instance failures, network exceptions, or Cloud Assistance client failures.
-Call the [DescribeSendFileResults](~~~~) operation to find the failure causes.
+-   The remote file may fail to be sent due to exceptions on instances, network, or the Cloud Assistance client.
+Call the [DescribeSendFileResults](~~~~) operation to troubleshoot the issues.

 ## Debugging